 To conclude: כעס in Classical Biblical Hebrew—either human or divine—does not denote “anger,” but a certain kind of sorrow, or insult, especially connected with jealousy.

 Recognizing the singular semantic force of כעס has far-reaching implications for biblical theological research.
 It liberates scholarship from the overly broad concept of “divine anger,” a theological interpretive category that is often imposed on biblical texts and that integrates a broad range of widely divergent phenomena.
 Thus liberated, scholarship may begin to map these different phenomena and analyze each on its own merits.
-For example, what exactly cause Yhwh to כעס?
-Is it only worshiping other gods, as reflected in pre-Deuteronomistic strata, or also making statues of Yhwh, and even worshiping him out of the chosen place, as the Deuteronomistic writers claim?
-Why did some biblical authors totally avoid using כעס or another term, and how did they depict the emotions of Yhwh?
-Why did Yhwh feel, for example, when killing Uzzah for touching the Ark, or when refusing to accept Judah’s sacrifices because their oppressing of the poor people?
+For example, what exactly provokes YHWH to כעס?
+Is it only worshiping other gods, as reflected in pre-Deuteronomistic strata, or also making statues of YHWH, and even worshiping him out of the chosen place, as the Deuteronomistic writers claim?
+Why did some biblical authors totally avoid using כעס or another term, and how did they depict the emotions of YHWH?
+Why did YHWH experience this feeling, for example, when killing Uzzah for touching the Ark, or when refusing to accept Judah’s sacrifices because they oppressed the poor?

-As this article has shown, the terminology of divine emotions and actions has an internal logic, differentiating among ways in which different biblical works use one term or another to describe the divine personality in interaction with human beings.
-Finally, the correct understanding of divine כעס depends on, and contributes to, a deeper analysis of human experience and interpersonal relationships depicted in the Hebrew Bible.
+As I have shown, the terminology of divine emotions and actions has an internal logic, differentiating among ways in which different biblical works use one term or another to describe the divine personality in interaction with human beings.
+Finally, the correct understanding of divine כעס rests on, and contributes to, a deeper analysis of human experience and interpersonal relationships depicted in the Hebrew Bible.